 This bit of weather lore isn’t exactly about fish.
 The mackerel scales in the rhyme refers to cirrocumulus or altocumulus clouds, which are middle-level, heap-like clouds that often appear in rows, like sand ripples in a tidal pool, or more accurately, like scales on a mackerel.
 Mares’ tails describe thin and wispy cirrus clouds, which are indicative of strong high-level winds.

 These types of clouds are influenced by shifting wind directions and high speeds, typical of an advancing low-pressure system.

 Mariners knew that the combination of “mare’s tail” cirrus clouds above “mackerel scales” altocumulus clouds meant deteriorating weather conditions—high winds and precipitation was coming, so the sails should be lowered to keep them protected.

 The scaly fish makes an appearance in another old weather lore saying:

 never long dry.

 What is a mackerel sky?
-It’s a name given to a sky covered with those same puffy cirrocumulus and altocumulus clouds arranged in a pattern of waves, with blue sky peeking through, so that it resembles the scales on the back of a mackerel.
+It’s a name given to a sky covered with those same puffy cirrocumulus and altocumulus clouds arranged in a pattern of waves, with blue sky peeking through so that it resembles the scales on the back of a mackerel.

 If mariners spotted altocumulus clouds and air pressure began to fall, they could expect rain.
 But it would mean rain only for a short period (“never long wet”), because as the warm front moves quickly along, so will the precipitation.

 Today, we use weather apps on our smartphones and rely on our local meteorologists (and your Farmers’ Almanac, of course) to get weather predictions.
 Even sailors use advanced technology in the form of weather buoys in the oceans to help guide them.
-But while these saying are not in popular circulation anymore, we can see they still hold water.
+But while these sayings are not in popular circulation anymore, we can see they still hold water.